The Future of Spy Cameras

 Even more advanced are the plans to enable these insect MAVs (micro aerial vehicles) to target threats, even individuals, “attacking” and “stinging” targets.
 They are predicted to be deployed on spy missions for weeks and recharge with either solar power, wind energy, or off power lines.

-Researchers at Rambus have recently completed rehauled the future of covert cameras, creating a miniscule 200 micron camera.
+Researchers at Rambus have recently completed rehauled the future of covert spy cameras, creating a miniscule 200 micron camera.
 Smaller than the tip of a pencil and virtually invisible, this camera does not even use a lens.
 A tiny sensor maps out light signals as a processor compiles this information into a photographic image.
 Although primarily intended for use in smart gadgets, this amazing little device is bound to be used as a hidden camera for spying purposes in the future.

 Believe it or not, covert cameras are also set for use in environmental campaigns.
 Artist Jonathon Keats has already designed and implemented a wireless video surveillance unit using long-exposure images to record the gradual change of Berlin.
 The idea is that this will show city dwellers how their behaviour has affected the city over the years.

 The future of spy camera technology is rife, and you can trust that at Spy Equipment UK we will keep you up to date with the latest updates and exciting new products.
+Contact us to learn more of our clever and intelligent spy cameras.